Wines

 Types of Rioja Wine

-• Red Rioja: The most famous type, red Rioja, is primarily made from Tempranillo grapes, which form the backbone of the wine.
+• Rioja red wines: The most famous type, red Rioja, is primarily made from Tempranillo grapes, which form the backbone of the wine.
 Other grape varieties used include Garnacha (Grenache), Graciano, and Mazuelo (Carignan).
 These wines range from young and fruity to aged and complex, often spending many years in oak barrels, something that imparts flavours of vanilla, spice, and a smooth texture.

-• White Rioja: This type of wine, while less common, has gained more popularity in recent years.
+• Rioja white wines: This type of wine, while less common, has gained more popularity in recent years.
 It is crafted from several white grape varieties, with Viura (also known as Macabeo) being the most common grape.
 In addition to Viura, other grape varieties such as Sauvignon Blanc, Garnacha Blanca, Malvasía, and Maturana Blanca are also used.
 White Riojas can range from fresh and citrusy to rich and creamy, depending on their aging process.

 • Rosé Rioja: Rosé wines from Rioja, known locally as “Rosado,” are typically made from a blend of red and white grape varieties.
 Garnacha is the dominant grape, often complemented by Tempranillo and Viura.
 These wines are known for their bright, fruity flavours and refreshing acidity, making them ideal for warm weather.